Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 To be palatable, gummy vitamins require sweeteners.⁴ These may include sugars, sugar alcohols, or non-nutritive sweeteners, each with different implications for dental health, gastrointestinal tolerance, and daily exposure over time.

-The presence of sweeteners does not automatically disqualify a product.
-It is a tradeoff that deserves consideration, particularly for daily use.⁴
+While the presence of sweeteners does not automatically disqualify a product, it represents a tradeoff that should be acknowledged — particularly for daily use.⁴

 Label evaluation checkpoint